Quantum Similarity Testing with Convolutional Neural Networks

-Suppose that Alice (Bob) performs measurements to estimate the Wigner function on a finite number of points, chosen at random from a square grid over the phase space.
-The set of all these measurements composes the sets $\mathcal M_A = \mathcal M_B =: \mathcal M$.
+Suppose that Alice (Bob) can estimate the Wigner function at a finite number of points, chosen at random from a square grid over the phase space.
+The set of all points on the grid corresponds to the set of achievable measurements $\mathcal M_A = \mathcal M_B =: \mathcal M$.
 Alice (Bob) randomly chooses a subset of points in the grid to perform measurements of the Wigner function, which is a subset $\mathcal S_A$ ($\mathcal S_B$) of $\mathcal M$.
 In general, the points chosen by Alice and Bob need not be the same.
 After a finite set of measurement runs, Alice (Bob) obtains a two-dimensional data image, where some pixels are missing and the value at each of the existing pixels is an estimate of the Wigner function at the associated phase-space point.
 As a result of the finite statistics, the image will generally be blurred.